 Broadway's CHICAGO Celebrates 7,000th Performance Tonight

-Produced by Barry & Fran Weissler, Chicago then opened on Broadway at the Richard Rodgers Theatre on November 14, 1996.
+Directed by Walter Bobbie, choreographed by Ann Reinking and produced by Barry & Fran Weissler, CHICAGO opened on Broadway at the Richard Rodgers Theatre on November 14, 1996.
 It transferred to the Shubert Theatre in February 1997, and played there through January 26, 2003.
 The revival reopened at its current home -- the Ambassador Theatre -- three days later on January 29, 2003.